inazak/excel_ping/README.md

 ## Usage

-Import "ICMPUtil.bas" to the file you want to use it.
-Only one of the following user-defined functions can be used.
+Import "ICMPUtil.bas" to the file and `Ping` functions can be used.
 The return value of the function is `string`.
 ```
 Ping ( target-host, [ success-string , failure-string ] )